tliu526/ireg_CA/journal/Journal.md

 ![](LM_Baseline_Large.jpg)

 These graphs resemble the same data presented in Messinger for regular grids, with symmetric degradation of performance for both ON and OFF majority.
+However, there is a slightly slower degradation of performance in the irregular case than the regular case, with approximately 60% task performance for irregular configurations at 20:80 and 80:20 and approximately 40% task performance for regular configurations at 20:80 and 80:20 (me07).
+We will exactly replicate the original Messinger experiments as a comparison.

 ##1/7/2016
 Morning: Finished SimpleMajorityRule as well as RuleTable and Stencil.
 Rudimentary majority task simulations can now be run.